 I let out a heavy sigh as I rested my head on my forearm.
 The thumping of heavy footsteps ricocheted off of the tall stone walls and into my ear, whoever it was I wasn’t in the mood for it.

 “What the…” A familiar northern accident exclaimed as the pelted down the hill.
 My gaze flitted upwards in annoyance.
 The tallish figure of Peter was quickly descending to my level.
 I let a disgruntled moan out into the still air of the night.
 Peter had a serious white knight complex, and this was giving him the perfect opportunity to act out his delirium.
 Peter crouched down next to me.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Darkfairy46Write a Review